jackw99/FootballDB/README.md

-Players, Teams and Leagues Database Project
+#Players, Teams and Leagues Database Project

-- Add in Functionality to Scrape a Database CSV File to initiate the objects
+##To Do:
-- Design Match Object/Function
+- Design Match Object/Function (params are home and away teams and score and players that scored or assist)
 - Add in ability to input a match score with teams, players that score and assist, updates object database
-- Add in basic UI viewer of Objects
+- Add in basic UI viewer of Objects and attributes
 - Kivy UI for viewing leagues + matches + teams (player images)

-To do:
-- Add in Competition Object/
-- Generate leaderboard method in teams + competitions that loops through teams and gets points//
-- Match method in leagues + competitions (params are home and away teams and score)
-- Scrape downloaded CSVs using pandas jupyter notebook to be able to store data into objects -- players/ (add in extra attributes)
--- teams (add in extra attributes)
-- maybe append rows of DF to a list for players